 - Bathe patients.

-Home Health Aides with little to no experience tend to make between $17480 and $19190 while the more experienced ones make over $24870 per year.
+Home Health Aides with little to no experience tend to make between $19060 and $21750 while the more experienced ones can earn over $28030 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Home Health Aide is to move to a higher paying state like AK.
-Right now, the highest paying states for Home Health Aides are AK, ND, DE, MA and CA.
+One of the easiest ways to increase your salary as a Home Health Aide is to move to a higher paying state like NV.
+Right now, the highest paying states for Home Health Aides are NV, ND, CA, RI and MA.

-3 other factors that can increase your salary as A Home Health Aide is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Home Health Aide is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Home Health Aides what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Home Health Aides what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons